swaroopsm/swaroopsm.com/content/til/01-prefers-color-scheme.md

 slug: "detect-system-color-scheme-appearance"
 title: "Detect if the system prefers dark / light mode"
 date: 2020-08-23
-eleventyComputed:
-  meta:
-    title: "{{title}}"
-    description: "`prefers-color-scheme` is a CSS media feature that lets you detect if the user prefers a dark / light mode on their system."
 ---

 There exists a CSS media feature called `prefers-color-scheme` that lets you detect if the user prefers a dark / light mode on their system.